Reagan

 Clean Buildings Ecosystem Assessment for Washington

-It is critical to understand the current state of the building ecosystem before developing a framework, roadmap, or other work connected to scaling clean buildings efforts.
-SCALE 2030: Clean Buildings Ecosystem Assessment for Washington compiles existing data and research from state, regional, and federal sources to develop a holistic view of the existing building ecosystem in Washington.
+It is critical to understand the current state of Washington's building ecosystem before developing a framework, roadmap, or other efforts connected to scaling a clean buildings transition.
+SCALE 2030: Clean Buildings Ecosystem Assessment for Washington compiles existing data and research from state, regional, and federal sources to develop a holistic view of the existing building ecosystem in the state.

 The findings in this paper inform the strategies presented in SCALE 2030: Clean Buildings Transition Framework for Washington.